BSN to DNP

-For students who aim to make an impact in policy analysis, formulation, implementation or other areas in the health care delivery system, our Nurse Leader Track provides the knowledge to help you achieve your goals.
+For students who aim to make an impact in policy analysis, formulation, implementation or other areas in the health care delivery system, our Nurse Administration and Leadership Track provides the knowledge to help you achieve your goals.
 This focus area includes:

-- Clinical Systems Administration Track—work as an innovative and collaborative leader in corporations and consulting firms, improving the quality of health care.
+- Nursing Administration and Leadership — Work as an innovative and collaborative advanced leader in health care organizations, improving the quality of health care.
 View the course requirements of this track.

 State Regulatory Requirements

 Due to regulatory requirements in the states listed below, we are unable to accept or enroll students in the Doctor of Nursing Practice program who intend to reside in any of these states while pursuing a DNP: Delaware, Louisiana, Maryland, Massachusetts, New Hampshire, New York, Tennessee and Oregon.**

 ** In Oregon, neonatal NP students are still eligible to apply.